Ectopic pregnancy: Culdocentesis

 Culdocentesis, in which fluid is retrieved from the space separating the vagina and rectum, is a less commonly performed test that may be used to look for internal bleeding.
-In this test, a needle is inserted into the space at the very top of the vagina, behind the uterus and in front of the rectum.
+In this test, a needle is inserted into the space at the very top of the vagina, behind the uterus, and in front of the rectum.
 Any blood or fluid found may have been derived from a ruptured ectopic pregnancy.

 Progesterone levels

 Progesterone levels of less than 20 nmol/L have a high predictive value for failing pregnancies, whilst levels over 25 nmol/L are likely to predict viable pregnancies, and levels over 60 nmol/L are strongly so.
-This may help in identifying failing PUL that are at low risk and thereby needing less follow-up.
-Inhibin A may also be useful for predicting spontaneous resolution of PUL, but is not as good as progesterone for this purpose.
+This may help identify failing PUL that are at low risk and thereby require less follow-up.
+Inhibin A may also be useful for predicting spontaneous resolution of PUL, but is not as effective as progesterone for this purpose.

 Mathematical models

-There are various mathematical models, such as logistic regression models and Bayesian networks, for the prediction of PUL outcome based on multiple parameters.
+There are various mathematical models, such as logistic regression models and Bayesian networks, for the prediction of PUL outcomes based on multiple parameters.
 Mathematical models also aim to identify PULs that are low risk, that is, failing PULs and IUPs.

 Dilation and curettage

-Dilation and curettage (D&C) is sometimes used to diagnose pregnancy location with the aim of differentiating between an EP and a non-viable IUP in situations where a viable IUP can be ruled out.
+Dilation and curettage (D&C) is sometimes used to diagnose pregnancy location to differentiate between an EP and a non-viable IUP in situations where a viable IUP can be ruled out.
 Specific indications for this procedure include either of the following: